ringcentral/ringcentral-js/README.md

 // This call may be repeated when needed, for example as a response to incoming Subscription platform.apiCall(Call.loadRequest(null, {
     url: Call.createUrl({active: true}),
-    get: { // this can be omitted
+    query: { // this can be omitted
         page: 1,
         perPage: 10
     }